 Developed by Dr. Britney Blair and San Francisco personal trainer Brian Thompson, this sexercise is a simple, yet effective way to optimize your fitness for better sex.
 It involves easy reps to help people of any gender or sexual preference to improve their sexual performance and pleasure.

-Brian Thompson explains that “You don’t need any equipment.
+Brian Thompson explains, “You don’t need any equipment.
 You don’t need much space.
-It can take just 10 minutes a day, although I also show you how you can expand the workout, for even greater benefits."
+It can take just 10 minutes a day, with the option to expand in certain areas for even greater benefits."

-And of course - as with everything at Lover - the workout is based on genuine scientific insights from Lover founder Dr. Britney Blair.
-“The data are clear that exercise improves sexual desire and enhances sexual pleasure,” says Dr. Blair.
+The workout is based on genuine scientific insights from our co-founder and resident expert, Dr. Britney Blair.
+“The data are clear that exercise improves sexual desire and enhances sexual pleasure,” she says.
 “This workout is specifically targeted at improving stamina, performance and pleasure.”

-• Part A: Cardio – offers cardio exercises, to improve sexual desire, stamina and pleasure.
+• Part 1: Cardio exercises to improve sexual desire, stamina and pleasure.

-• Part B: Core – contains exercises to strengthen our core, in a way helpful for many sexual positions.
+• Part 2: Core strengthening to help you in many different sexual positions.

-• Part C: Pelvic Floor – shows pelvic floor exercises, designed to make orgasm more attainable.
+• Part 3: Pelvic floor exercises designed to make orgasms more attainable.

-Brian Thompson, personal trainer and presenter of the new workout, gives three reasons:
+Brian Thompson, the personal trainer behind this workout, gives three reasons:

 Lover is a science based app for treating sexual issues and improving the quality of your sex life.
-Packed full of expert guidance, effective exercises and proven techniques, it is available for download on the App Store today.
+For expert guidance, effective exercises and proven techniques, download Lover from the App Store today.